Alojzije Janković

 Alojzije Janković (born 2 April 1983) is a Croatian chess player.
 He holds the title of Grandmaster, which FIDE awarded him in 2006.
 His peak Elo rating is 2593.

+Chess career

 Also in 2006 Janković won the Zagreb Open tournament, held in his native city.
 He was multiple-time cadet and junior Croatian champion.
 He shared first place in the Croatian Championship in 2010 and won it in January 2015 to become the 2014 champion of Croatia.
 Janković played many times for the Croatian national team.
 His other successes are: winning Sarajevo 2006 Sabadell Open 2008, International Styrian Open 2014, winning Mitropa cups in 2004 and 2013, shared first at Sitges Open 2008...